jhfoxliu/iMVP/docs/install.rst

 Most of the functions in ``iMVP-utils`` can be run on Linux, Windows, and MacOS.

-Our interactive interface is not available on Windows because some application (e.g., ``Weblogo``) are not supported.
+Our interactive interface is not available on Windows because some applications (e.g., ``Weblogo``) are not supported.
 For such a situtation, we suggest you to use ``WSL`` (https://docs.microsoft.com/en-us/windows/wsl/).

 Dependencies
 ------------

 The workflow is supported by ``Python 3``.

-Tested/recommanded versions are indicated.
+Tested/recommended versions are indicated.
 In each notebook, we also highlight the required packages.

 Basic Requirements
 ^^^^^^^^^^^^^^^^^^